mfem/mfem/CONTRIBUTING.md

 If you plan on contributing to MFEM, consider reviewing the [issue tracker](https://github.com/mfem/mfem/issues) first to check if a thread already exists for your desired feature or the bug you ran into.
-Use a pull request (PR) toward the `mfem:master` branch to propose your contribution.
+Use a pull request (PR) toward the `mfem:main` branch to propose your contribution.
 If you are planning significant code changes or have questions, you may want to open an [issue](https://github.com/mfem/mfem/issues) before issuing a PR.
 In addition to technical contributions, we are also interested in your results and